 Welcome to the NECTFL Community

-The Northeast Conference on the Teaching of Foreign Languages serves educators in all languages (including classical, less commonly taught, and ESL), at all levels from kindergarten through university, in both public and private settings.
+The Northeast Conference on the Teaching of Foreign Languages (NECTFL) serves educators in all languages (including classical, less commonly taught, and ENL), at all levels from kindergarten through university, in both public and private settings.
 In existence since the late 1940s, NECTFL is the largest of five regional associations of its kind in the United States, representing educators from Maine to Virginia but exercising leadership nation-wide.

 What We Do

 We serve world language teachers by:

 - representing their diverse views

 - nurturing their growth as newbies and veterans

 - treating them as caring friends and respected professionals

 NECTFL’s annual conference is designed for all concerned with world language education, providing both outstanding professional development and the chance to interact with colleagues.
 The conference attracts about 1,500 individuals who take advantage of almost 200 sessions, workshops and events as well as our exhibit hall market place with its 80+ vendors.
 Conference events include the recognition of award winners both within and outside the field.
 Join us, as we network with and learn from colleagues from our region and beyond!

 NECTFL publishes a juried, semi-annual journal, the NECTFL Review, and occasional scholarly reports.
 The organization is widely recognized as providing cutting-edge leadership and translating visionary work into practical classroom application.